-You'd never know you had it unless you checked your Reverse T3 levels.
+You'd never know something like this was happening unless you checked your Reverse T3 levels and peripheral conversion status.

-What to do if you are on Medication but still have Symptoms
+What to do if you are on Medication but still have Hypothyroid Symptoms

 Are you just destined to feel this way forever?

-It's actually not that uncommon for patients to feel terrible on thyroid medication if they fall into one or more of the following categories:
+It's actually not that uncommon for patients to still have symptoms of hypothyroidism on thyroid medication for a variety of reasons:

 1. They are being treated with Levothyroxine (AKA T4 medication only)

-2. They are being treated based on their TSH (and the Doctor keeps changing their medication dose all the time)
+2. They are being treated based on their TSH.

-The truth is that MOST patients need some kind of T3 hormone added to their medication regimen to feel optimal.
+The truth is that MOST patients do much better when they have some T3 thyroid hormone added to their thyroid hormone replacement.